mc2147/StorageTransferApp/README.md

 <b>Setup:</b>

-1. From root folder directory, run 'npm install', then 'npm build-client-watch'
+1. From root folder directory, run 'npm install', then 'npm run build-client-watch'

 2. Run 'npm start' and head to http://localhost:3000/ to view app